-University Hospital recognizes that open visitation plays an important role in a patient's healing and recovery.
-Family and friends are welcome to visit often while their loved ones are in the hospital.
-Visiting privileges are not restricted or denied on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity, or disability.
-Patients have the right to refuse to see visitors if they so wish and should discuss this with their nurse.
+Upstate University Hospital recognizes that open visitation plays an important role in your healing and recovery.
+Your family and friends are welcome to visit often while you are in the hospital.
 Please review the following guidelines and visit one of our information desks for additional information.

 For everyone's safety, University Hospital and Golisano Children's Hospital require all visitors to present identification, preferably a photo ID, such as driver s license, as they enter the hospital.
 Family members and visitors will then receive a visitation ID sticker with their name and visit location.

 Visitation ID stickers need to be worn at all times in the hospital.
 Visitation ID stickers are color-coded for each day of the week so stickers need to be replaced daily at the hospital information desk in the lobby.